surgiie/console/README.md

 dd($task->getData()); // ['foo'=>'bar']
 ```

-This works by using `serialize` on the data you persist and writing it to a temporary file your application's storage directory then calls `unserialize` on the data back in the parent process.
+This works by using `serialize` on the data and writing it to a temporary file within your application's storage directory then calls `unserialize` on the data back in the parent process.

+**Note** If prefer plain task with a "Loading..." text and not running in a separate process as mentioned above, this functionality can be disabled with `Surgiie\Console\Command::disableAsyncTask()`